andrew/ultimate-awesome/README.md

 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Curated list of startups, companies and models of entrepreneurship from Nepalese in Technology.
-- [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
 - [awesome-vietnamese-language](https://github.com/virusvn/awesome-vietnamese-language) - All about Vietnamese.
 - [awesome-youtube](https://github.com/willowiscool/awesome-youtube) - 📺 Curated list of awesome, high-quality (somewhat educational) YouTube channels.